liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/04-workflow-designer-tasks.markdown

 ### Scripted Assignments [](id=scripted-assignments)

 You can also use a script to manage the assignment.
-Here's the script for the Review task assignment in the Scripted Single Approver workflow
+Here's the script for the Review task assignment in the Scripted Single Approver workflow definition (`single-approver-definition-scripted-assignment.xml`):
-definition:

     import com.liferay.portal.kernel.model.Group;
     import com.liferay.portal.kernel.model.Role;